Coast Guard, DHS.

 II.
 Background, Purpose, and Regulatory History

 The Coast Guard is issuing this temporary rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
 553(b)).
 This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are “impracticable, unnecessary, or contrary to the public interest.”
 Under 5 U.S.C.
 553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because it is impracticable.
-The Coast Guard received information regarding the need for a safety zone on January 14, 2019.
-Insufficient time remains to publish a NPRM and to receive public comments, as the event will occur before the rulemaking process would be completed.
+The Coast Guard received information regarding the need for a safety zone on October 2, 2020.
+Insufficient time remains to publish an NPRM and to receive public comments, as the event will occur before the rulemaking process would be completed.
 Because of the potential safety hazards associated with the race, the regulations is necessary to provide for the safety of race participants, spectators, and other vessels navigating the surrounding waterways.
 For those reasons, it would be impracticable to publish an NPRM.

 III.
 Legal Authority and Need for Rule

 The Coast Guard is issuing this rule under the authority in 46 U.S.C.
 70034.
 The Captain of the Port St. Petersburg has determined that potential hazards associated with the race, will be a safety concern for race participants, spectators, and vessels.
 This rule is needed to ensure the safety of life for vessels and persons within the navigable waters of the safety zone during the Firestone Grand Prix of St. Petersburg, Florida.